-57. \\\In SY 2014-15, if an LEA elects CEP after the school year begins, are they required to conduct verification for the household applications collected prior to the CEP election?

-For school year 2014-15, if all students at CEP schools in an LEA are being offered free meals prior to the last operating day of October, verification requirements may be waived.
+60. If an LEA elects CEP after the school year begins, are they required to conduct verification for the household applications collected prior to the CEP election?
+If all students at CEP schools in an LEA are being offered free meals prior to the last operating day of October, verification requirements may be waived.
 In this situation, the LEA must comply with reporting requirements for CEP schools.
 See the Reporting and Recordkeeping section for additional information.

-58. \\\If an LEA drops out of CEP and resumes standard counting and claiming, must verification be conducted on the applications processed after the LEA resumed standard counting and claiming?
+61. If an LEA drops out of CEP and resumes standard counting and claiming, must verification be conducted on the applications processed after the LEA resumed standard counting and claiming?